Gillian Hadfield: Academic career

 Hadfield joined the faculty of the UC Berkeley School of Law as an assistant law professor in 1990.
 From 1994 to 1999, Hadfield was an associate law professor at the University of Toronto Law School, and then a professor of law from 1999 to 2001.
 Hadfield also served as a professor with NYU School of Law's Global Law Faculty from 1999 to 2001.

 Hadfield moved to the USC Gould School of Law in 2001, where she was appointed the Richard L. and Antoinette Schamoi Kirtland Professor of Law and Professor of Economics at the University of Southern California, serving in the role to 2018.

 In 2016, she was the Daniel R. Fischel and Sylvia M. Neil Distinguished visiting professor of Law at the University of Chicago Law School.
 In 2010, Hadfield was the Sidley Austin Visiting Professor at Harvard Law School, and in 2008, was the Justin W. D'Atri Visiting Professor of Law, Business, and Society at Columbia Law School.
 In 2006–2007 and 2010–2011, Hadfield served as a fellow of the Center for Advanced Study in the Behavioral Sciences at Stanford University, and in 1993, served as a National Fellow at the Hoover Institution.

 In 2018, Hadfield rejoined the University of Toronto and in 2019 was appointed the Schwartz Reisman Chair in Technology and Society, as well as the director of the Schwartz Reisman Institute for Technology and Society.

 Hadfield served as Senior Policy Adviser to OpenAI from 2018 to 2023.
 While at OpenAI, Hadfield proposed "regulatory markets, in which governments require the targets of regulation to purchase regulatory services from a private regulator" as a new form of regulation for the AI industry.

+In 2024, Hadfield joined Johns Hopkins University as Bloomberg Distinguished Professor of AI Alignment and Governance holding joint appointments in the School of Government and Policy and the Department of Computer Science in the Whiting School of Engineering.
+She is currently the Principal Investigator of the Normativity Lab.